Goodka7/Threat-Hunting/THWriteup.md

 DeviceFileEvents
 | where FileName contains "HR"
 ```
-**Query made based on context clues, found the VM name quickly and it was correct.**
+-Query made based on context clues, found the VM name quickly and it was correct.

 ### 🚩 Flag 1 – Initial PowerShell Execution